 Isaiah 61:3 (NKJV)

-When we give our worship to God alone, we declare that His worth is higher than all else.
-When people see us making much of His worth, they will want to know why.
-The Word says that when Jesus is lifted up, all will be drawn to Him.
-As we display God’s perfect love, people will see His true heart for them and experience freedom from fear and bondage.
+When we give our worship to God alone, we declare that His worth is more to us than anything else.
+People who see this will want to know why.
+As His Word says, when Jesus is lifted up, all will be drawn to Him.